0cfernandes00/Project3-CUDA-Path-Tracer/README.md

 ### Mesh Loading
 I implemented OBJ loading using the tinyOBJ library.

 ### Bounding Volume Hierarchies
-I implemented BVH and used AABB for the bounds test.
+I implemented a Naive BVH and used AABB for the bounds test.
+This was a diffiuclt part of the project for me, there is a lot of oppurtunity for improvement and optimization for this particular feature.
+In one sample scene with a mesh containing 8k triangles and environment map I started off with a speed of 6 FPS.
+I was able to optimize my BVH to get up to 16 FPS for the same scene.

 ### Intel Image Denoise
 I integrated [Intel's Denoiser](https://github.com/RenderKit/oidn) which utilizes Deep Learning methods to converge the results faster.
 This feature provided a much nicer image but it effectively blurred hard edges in geometry.
 I'd be interested to test out the optimal number of denoise iterations get rid of the noise and still preserve hard edges.